Shuvomoy/blog/_posts/2020-03-12-the-imprisoned-goddess.md

 His love turns into the meadow.$^\star$

 My goddess,
 Today your heart is that meadow:
-The heavens beyond the sky---
+The breeze beyond the wind---
-The breeze beyond the wind.
+The heavens beyond the sky.

 ---